IHE/RAD.IRA/input/pagecontent/volume-1.md

     </tr>
   </tbody>
 </table>

+> Note 1: TODO Add display requirement here.
+The Evidence Creator is not prohibited to continue processing the context and content according to its business logic.

 If the report context is resumed, then the Evidence Creator shall be able to restore the application to a state associated to that report context prior to suspension.
 It is the responsibility of the implementation to determine what elements of application state are significant to the user to be restored when the application resumes the report context.